-Between Geotech Holdings Ltd. and its operating subsidiaries (the "Group", "we" or "our"), we have more than 20 years' experience in civil engineering and construction work in Hong Kong.
-We specialise in undertaking slope works as a main contractor, and we also undertake ground investigations as a subcontractor.
-Geotech Engineering Limited, our principal operating subsidiary, is an approved contractor with the Development Bureau and the Housing Authority.
-This had brought us many opportunities to serve the community of Hong Kong by participating in public works related to landslip prevention and remedial work to slopes or retaining walls.
-We pledge to deliver premium services to fulfil our commitment to customers.
+Geotech Holdings Ltd., together with its subsidiaries (the "Group", "we" or "our") are primarily engaged in civil engineering and construction based in Hong Kong with more than 20 years' experience.
+The Group specialised in undertaking slope works as a main contractor, and undertaking ground investigations as a subcontractor.
+We serve the community of Hong Kong by participating in both private and public works related to landslip prevention and remedial work to slopes or retaining walls through our principal operating subsidiary, Geotech Engineering Limited, which is an approved contractor with the Development Bureau (temporary suspension from tendering of eight months from August 2021) and the Housing Authority.
+The Group adheres to operate its business in a sustainable way and to deliver premium services to fulfil our commitment to customers.